 Background of Lawsuit

-Homestead Farms is a residential golf course community made up of over 600 homes, located in rural Lynden, Washington.
+Homestead Farms is a residential golf course community made up of over 600 homes in rural Lynden, Washington.
 The case, which was originally filed in May 2020, was initiated by a group of 11 homeowners who were unhappy with an increase in the monthly maintenance fees to maintain the golf course and residential common areas.
-Although many Homestead Farms community members have said the monthly fees are an appropriate cost of sharing the benefits of a maintained golf community, the class action attorneys and their clients disagreed and obtained certification to bring suit as a class action against the owner of the golf course property, 18 Paradise, LLP and the company that was under contract to manage the golf course and residential common areas of the community, MJ Management, LLC.
-A number of the community members have opted out of the litigation, some of which entered into the lawsuit as intervenors in early 2023.
+Although many Homestead Farms community members have said the monthly fees are an appropriate cost of sharing the benefits of a maintained golf community, the class action attorneys and their clients disagreed and obtained certification to bring suit as a class action against the owner of the golf course property, 18 Paradise, LLP, and the company that was under contract to manage the golf course and residential common areas of the community, MJ Management, LLC.
+A number of community members have opted out of the litigation, some of which entered into the lawsuit as intervenors in early 2023.

 About MJ Management

 MJ Management had managed the golf course under the (d/b/a “Homestead Farms Golf Club”) since 2017.
-Founded by owner Mick O’Bryan and his business partner, Joshua Williams, the company had operated under a lease and management agreement with 18 Paradise to run the golf course and provide maintenance services to the Homestead Farms residential common areas.
+Founded by owner Mick O’Bryan and his business partner, Joshua Williams, the company operated under a lease and management agreement with 18 Paradise to run the golf course and provide maintenance services to the Homestead Farms residential common areas.

 O’Bryan has been connected to Lynden and the golf course in various capacities for nearly 31 years.
 O’Bryan and his family live near the golf facility.